All Episodes

 Our Constitution was formed in the middle of huge compromise.

-I think founders that had come into a world where the whole world was dominated by slavery and the idea of a social order, a class system.
+And the founders that had come into a world where the whole world was dominated by slavery and the idea of a social order, a class system.

 It depends on what.

-I think they're too high.
+You know, I mean, I'm all about cutting taxes, I think they're too high.

-Uh i the it's you know, a compromise over the sale of a house, you know, meet somebody in the middle, that's fine.
+It's you know, a compromise over the sale of a house, you know, meet somebody in the middle, that's fine.

-Somebody's got to win, somebody's gotta lose.
+Somebody's got to win, somebody's got to lose.

-Because we don't agree.
+Compromise those things because we don't agree.

 You know, these are things that we believe that natural rights come from the government.

-I mean from God, not the government.
+I mean, from God, not the government.

-So that's where our refusal to compromise is.
+So, that's where our refusal to compromise is.

-That's Christy.
+That's democracy.

 Democracy says that if the majority of people believe murder is okay, then it will become law.

-We are we are not a direct democracy.
+We are not a direct democracy.

 All right, Stephen, I got a fly.

-You're we're d democracy we we are not, as many will remind you.
+Democracy, we are not, as many will remind you.

 And I am grateful for that.